YaronL16/Hafifon/13.Openshift/README.md

 ### Openshift Resources
 - Route
+    - Why are Routes useful?
     - How does a Route work?
-    - How does Route differ from Ingress?
-    - How do Routes work in our tactic environment?
     - What are the different types of TLS Terminations that can be used by Routes?
+    - How does a request to a route's URL reaches the Service?
+    - How do Routes work in our tactic environment (Helper)?
 - CSR
     - What are CSR's used for?
     - How are CSR's renewed?
     - What can cause an expiriration of cluster certificates?
-(Hint: Often happens in cloudlets)
+(Often happens in our cloudlets)

 ### Cluster Operators
 What is the responsiblity of the following Cluster Operators?